multiplegeorges/vue-cli-plugin-s3-deploy/README.md

 * Concurrent uploads for improved deploy times
 * CloudFront distribution invalidation
 * Correct `Cache-Control` metadata for use with PWAs and Service Workers
+* Configurable paths for multiple Vue apps in a single bucket

 Prerequisites
 ---

 You must have a set of [valid AWS credentials set up on your system](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 Installation
 ---